linux-audit/audit-testsuite/tests_manual/syscall_module_path/README.txt

 the test script detects SYSCALL records with NULL PATH records along with their provoking modules since the most recent boot.

+Note: The nfs and nfs4 modules seem to be the easiest way to trigger this, so that module must be availabe, loadable to run this test.
+If it is automatically loaded at boot this is even better, but not necessary, since it will be loaded by the test itself.
+It won't be unloaded.
+It also depends on a distro with the nfs/nfs4 module dependancy on tracefs or debugfs.

 How to run the test: